Michigan State vs. Butler College Basketball Predictions & Picks - November 17

 Michigan State Performance Insights

-- Last year, Michigan State was 191st in college basketball on offense (70.9 points scored per game) and 112th on defense (67.9 points conceded).
+- Last season, Michigan State was 191st in college basketball offensively (70.9 points scored per game) and 112th defensively (67.9 points allowed).

-- With 14.6 assists per game last season, Michigan State was 70th in the country.

-- Beyond the arc, the Spartans were 182nd in college basketball in 3-pointers made per game (7.4) last year.
+- Beyond the arc, the Spartans were 182nd in the country in 3-pointers made per game (7.4) last year.
 They were third-best in 3-point percentage at 39.3%.

+- Giving up 7.2 3-pointers per game and conceding 32.4% from downtown last year, Michigan State was 177th and 96th in the country, respectively, in those categories.

+- The Spartans took 33% percent of their shots from beyond the arc last season, and 28.7% of their made shots are from there.
+Inside the arc, they attempted 67% of their shots, with 71.3% of their makes coming from there.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.